matplotlib/data-prototype/docs/source/design.rst

 to generate that key are left to the ``DataContainer`` implementation, but if the returned data changed, then the cache key must change.
-The cache key should be computed from a combination of the ``DataContainers`` internal state, the transform and size passed in.
+The cache key should be computed from a combination of the ``DataContainers`` internal state, the coordinate transformation and size passed in.

 The choice to return the data and cache key in one step, rather than be a two step process is drive by simplicity and because the cache key is computed